-Lavrion is situated 50 Km southeast of Athens in near proximity to “Eleftherios Venizelos” - Athens International Airport.
+Lavrio is located at the southernmost point of Attica in the Lavreotic peninsula.
 It’s long coastline (15 Km), the National Forest of Sounio, as well as the significant archaeological and recent era monuments characterise it as an area of tourist and recreational interest.

-Following centuries of inactivity, mining resumed in 1860 when the mining expert A. Kordellas informs the Greek governments of Lavrion’s wealth.
+Mining works resumed in 1860, following centuries of inactivity, when the mining expert A. Kordellas informs the Greek governments about Lavrion’s wealth.
 The Italian–French company Hilarion Roux et Cie was the first to resume mining and metallurgical activities 1865 – 1873).
 Following the labour unrest of 1873, the Greek Metallurgic Company was founded (1873–1917), followed by the French Mineral Company of Lavrion (1875 – 1981).
 All metallurgical activities seized in the mid 80’s.

 Today Lavrion is part of a development program, seeking to bring forward it’s historical and cultural heritage, while it’s port facilities are being upgraded to a national and international capacity.

 Sounio at the tip of the Attica peninsula was inhabited from the early pre-historical ages.
 According to Greek mythology Aegeas, the king of Athens threw himself off the rock and drowned when he saw the black sails on his son’s -Theseas- boat and assumed he had been killed by the Cretan Minotaur.
 The myth claims that the sea surrounding the cape was called Aegean, after the tragic king.
 The people of Sounio in the earlier years worshipped two quarelling gods, Poseidon, the god of the sea and Athena, the god of wisdom.